top of page

 ToolShed1557.jpg

-The park also contains a 30-foot by 40-foot covered pavilion.
+The park also contains a 30-foot by 40-foot covered pavilion with lights and fans.
 This was made possible through generous donations and a fundraising campaign.
 The pavilion is used throughout the year for special Museum events.
+It is also available to rent for special occasions.
+See below for more rental information.

 The Heritage Park is home to the Museum’s annual Baker Heritage Day Festival held on the 3rd Saturday in November.
 The park comes alive with artists, crafters and living history demonstrators during these events.